j-j-m/TerrainDemo/README.md

 # TerrainDemo

-I decided to have a little fun with simplex noise and build this.
+I decided to have a little fun with simplex noise and built this.

 ![Alt text](screen.png?raw=true "Optional Title")